BrownCSCI1230/lab02_pencils/README.md

 ## Prologue: Command Line Inputs

-Before we start everything about digital images, let's first introduce you to how to use command line inputs in QT.
+Before we start everything about digital images, let's first introduce you to how to use command line inputs in Qt.

 Sometimes we write different code to do different things, and only want the program to run one of them in one execution. (eg: In this lab, you can choose to enable a black-and-white canvas or a colorful canvas).
 How do we tell the program what we want it to do then?
 Command line input is a very convenient way for this!